 David Martin

 Betty and David met in Tunstall.
 Betty was researching the history of Forster Street School, where her brother, Neil, was headteacher.
-David was photographing the site of Tunstall Court Leet, which was near the school.
+David was photographing the site of Tunstall Court Leet.
 The court was an Anglo-Saxon Territorial Court.
 It tried criminal offences committed in Kidsgrove, Mow Cop, Harriseahead, Brindley Ford, Newchapel, Chell, Goldenhill, Tunstall, Burslem and Cobridge.

 Leave a comment